bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 **Why Ward’s Method for Our Purposes**:

 1. **Minimizing Variance -> Cohesive Clusters**
-   - Because Ward’s method explicitly minimizes within‐cluster variance, it naturally forms compact, cohesive groups of sequences.
+   - Because Ward’s method explicitly minimizes within-cluster variance, it naturally forms compact, cohesive groups of sequences.
 In the case of satellite repeats, it means sequences with the highest mutual identity are more decisively clustered together than they might be under single or complete linkage.

 2. **Robust Handling of Partial Divergence**
    - Beta satellites often have partial homologies, inversions, or moderate divergence.
 Methods like single linkage can chain distant sequences via one linking edge, while complete linkage can be too strict in certain repetitive contexts.
    - Ward’s strikes a balance that respects the overall distribution of pairwise distances within each cluster, typically forming more interpretable subclades.

 3. **Interpretability**
    - By measuring changes in the sum of squares, Ward’s merges are more systematic and yield a smooth dendrogram structure.
-Extremely unbalanced merges are less common, making it easier to spot well‐defined clusters of sequences that share stronger identities.
+Extremely unbalanced merges are less common, making it easier to spot well-defined clusters of sequences that share stronger identities.

 4. **Widely Used in Genomics**
-   - In many biological clustering scenarios (e.g., gene expression or sequence similarity), Ward’s approach is popular for its variance‐minimizing objective.
+   - In many biological clustering scenarios (e.g., gene expression or sequence similarity), Ward’s approach is popular for its variance-minimizing objective.
 It helps highlight patterns that reflect strong internal similarity—exactly what we want when grouping repeats into meaningful families or subgroups.

 **Step 8**:

 Once you have all your clusters defined, you need to recreate a BED file where each sequence is colored based on the cluster that it is in.
 You can do this with a script called `perid_clusters_to_bed.py` outlined below:

 1. **Script Purpose**
-   - Merges cluster assignment data (from a CSV) with the original BED (which contains strand information) to generate a color‐coded final BED.
+   - Merges cluster assignment data (from a CSV) with the original BED (which contains strand information) to generate a color-coded final BED.
    - Preserves the correct orientation (+/−) from the original BED while assigning each sequence an RGB color representing its cluster membership.

 2. **Inputs**